maddigits/maddigits.github.com/_posts/2014-04-01-spotify-everyone.md

 ## 1. Get some server

 First thing, you need a server in US.
 I recommend DigitalOceal for that.
-It is really cheap, easy to signup, easy and fast to create and destroy the server.
+It is really cheap, easy to sign up, easy and fast to create and destroy the server.

 [Create an account](https://www.digitalocean.com/?refcode=7e8e9efb2f77)